• Skip to primary navigation

 • Pipe icing along all the edges you will be setting a roof piece on.

-• Carefully set the first roof piece on the house, holding in place for a few moments giving the icing a chance to set a little.
+• Carefully set the first roof piece on the house, holding it in place for a few moments giving the icing a chance to set a little.

 • Pipe icing and add the door wherever you like.